PARC/ai-ethics/Committee-Guidelines.md

 - Who will have the power to decide on necessary changes to the algorithmic system during design stage, pre-launch, and post-launch?

 ## Post deployment

+The responsibility of a design or system doesn't always end at the handoff.
+Although every effort should be made to prevent unexpected outcomes considering a sunset plan before delivering the project to the client can prevent confusion about how to solve unforeseen consequences.

 - Is there a plan to take action to ensure individuals and groups have access to meaningful remedy and redress.
 This may include, for example, creating clear, independent, and visible processes for redress following adverse individual or societal effects.
 - What will the reporting process and process for recourse be?